jdnrz/Fall-Pomodoro/README.md

 # Fall Pomodoro - A Pomodoro Timer
+** try it out here! https://franollf.github.io/Fall-Pomodoro/

 ## Overview
 **Fall Pomodoro** is a simple yet powerful Pomodoro timer web application developed for **FallHacks 2023**.
 It's designed to help users manage their time more effectively, especially during work and study sessions.
 The project covers a range of programming topics including **HTML**, **CSS**, and **JavaScript**.

 ## Project Description
 Inspired by the turning leaves of autumn, this study companion helps you shed old habits and adopt a fresh approach to productivity.
 Dive into focused study sessions amidst the cozy fall atmosphere, guided by the Pomodoro technique.
 This is how it fits into the FallHacks2023 theme "Turning a New Leaf".